material-motion/material-motion/specifications/runtime/performer.md

 **Add plan API**: Define an optional API that allows performers to receive plans.

-> The performer may choose not to implement this API.
+> If a performer cannot be configured, it will not expose this API.

 Example pseudo-code: